aridjayarecipes/cutesrecipes.web.app/content/post/2083-recipe-of-speedy-delicious-acqua-pazza-using-fish-fillets.md

 - "Cut the cherry tomatoes in half.
 Slice the olives.
 Roughly chop the Italian parsley.
 Finely chop the garlic."
 - "Pat the [1] fish filets dry with a paper towel."
 - "Pour a generous amount of olive oil (not listed in the ingredients) into a deep frying pan and add the garlic to infuse the oil."
 - "Place the fish fillets with the skin sides down.
-Fry over a medium heat to prevent the garlic from burning (you don't need to thoroughly cook the fillets at this point)."
+Fry over a medium heat to prevent the garlic from burning (you don&#39;t need to thoroughly cook the fillets at this point)."
 - "Once the fish skin is crispy and golden brown, add all of the ★ ingredients.
 Cover with a lid and steam the contents in the pan (add 1/2 the amount of the parsley)."
 - "Once the clams open and the olive oil and water have emulsified, taste and season with salt, if necessary (keep in mind that the clams and fish are quite salty)."
 - "Garnish with the remaining parsley and serve."